-We are now often able to prevent these conditions and also better manage them through making simple adjustments to our diet, addressing such things as the type of carbohydrate and oils we include, the micronutrient content of the diet and the overall caloric load of the diet.
+We are now often able to prevent these conditions and also better manage them through making simple adjustments to our diet, addressing such things as the load and type of carbohydrate and oils we include, and the micronutrient content of the diet.
 Remember: Every individual’s requirements differ, and the role of an experienced dietitian is critical.

-Underweight (low body weight) and malnutrition are as much a health concern as overweight and obesity are, and can also be addressed through diet and the use of prescribed Medical Nutritional Supplement drinks, which Mark is able to prescribe.
+Underweight (low body weight) and malnutrition in adults and children are as much a health concern as overweight and obesity are, and can also be addressed through diet and the use of prescribed Medical Nutritional Supplement drinks, which Mark is able to prescribe.

 Mark has undertaken an appropriate Chronic Disease Course for Clinicians with the Heart Research Centre and obtained certification from Harvard Medical School in Lifestyle Medicine Counselling (Weight Management).

-Gut problems like irritable bowel syndrome, constipation, bloating, diarrhoea as well as more severe bowel ailments are often rather debilitating.
+Gut problems like irritable bowel syndrome (IBS), constipation, bloating, diarrhoea as well as more severe bowel ailments, are often rather debilitating.
 Making subtle changes to the diet, can often improve troublesome tummy troubles.

 Mark specialises in the application of the low FODMAP diet as well as the Food Chemical Elimination diet.
 Mark is able to work in close collaboration with your doctor or specialist.